Please review all of the application instructions and Frequently Asked Questions before applying.

 International students should upload a copy of your score sheet(s) with your application in the “Post Submission” section.
 You do not need to send an official score sheet(s) for the initial review.
 If you are accepted you will need to arrange to have an official copy of your scores sent to the Program.
 These scores will need to be valid for the beginning of the fall semester.

 TOEFL/IELTS are considered expired if taken before May 1, 2017.
 University policy states that applicants must have a minimum TOEFL score of 80 iBT (550 pBT) or better, or a minimum IELTS band score of 6.5 or better.
 (Minimum score requirements are subject to change).

-Please visit the International Admissions webpage for more information about requirements:
+Please visit this site for more information about requirements and waivers: